samerrbanna/samerrbanna/README.md

 - 👋 Hi, I’m @samerrbanna
-- 👀 I’m interested in machine learning and data analysis.
+- 👀 interested in machine learning and data analysis.
-- 🌱 I’m currently learning excel, and git.
+- 🌱 currently learning R, SQL, and RapidMiner.
-- 💞️ I’m looking to collaborate on different projects so I can improve my skills.
+- 💞️ looking to collaborate on different projects so I can improve my skills.
 - 📫 How to reach me samer.r.albanna@gmail.com

 <!---